Education Program Intern

 - Other projects as needed

 Interns do not need to be currently enrolled in college to apply.
-Interns must be able to commit to an average of 12 weeks for 10–15 scheduled daytime hours per week, Monday - Friday.
-Some Saturday hours may be required for community events.
-The best intern is not always the person with the most printmaking experience!
+Interns must be able to commit to an average of 12 weeks for 10-15 scheduled hours per week, Monday through Friday between the hours of 9 am and 5 pm.
+Interns will be required to work one Saturday per semester for our Free Ink Day community event.
+The Education Manager will consider your schedule every week to ensure flexibility and coverage of classes.
+The class schedule is flexible and interns will work with the Education Manager to ensure adequate coverage and will accommodate outside obligations.
 Some printmaking experience is helpful, but dependability, initiative, attention to detail, and the ability to learn are paramount.
-The most eligible candidates have experience working with youth and a strong interest in printmaking.
+The most eligible candidates have experience working with youth, and an interest in printmaking and/or arts education.
 Strong interpersonal skills and the ability to work well with others are also important.

 Internship duration: One-semester minimum (12 weeks).